api3dao/vitepress-docs/docs/guides/dapis/subscribing-self-funded-dapis/index.md

-If you are planning to use your dAPI for a long period of time or if you are planning to use your dAPI in a production environment, we recommend that you use managed dAPIs provided by the API3DAO.
+If you are planning to use your dAPI for a long period of time or if you are planning to use your dAPI in a production environment, we recommend that you use Managed dAPIs provided by the API3 DAO.
 This way, you can be sure that your dAPI will be available to your users at all times.

 :::